-The UCLA's Balance between the Regulation and Party Autonomy
+The Balance between the Regulation and Party Autonomy

 The Uniform Collaborative Law Act supports a trend that emphasizes client autonomy and "greater reliance on governance of lawyer-client relationship by contract."
-Schneyer, Organized Bar and Collaborative Law, supra 50 ARIZ.
+Schneyer, Organized Bar and Collaborative Law, supra, 50 ARIZ.
 L. REV. at 318.
-The act sets a standard minimum floor for collaborative law participation agreements to inform and protect prospective parties and make a collaborative law process easier to administer.
+The act's philosophy is to set a standard minimum floor for collaborative law participation agreements to inform and protect prospective parties and make a collaborative law process easier to administer.
+Beyond minimum requirements, however, the act leaves the collaborative law process to agreement between parties and collaborative lawyers.